 1939 – The four volumes of biography, Abraham Lincoln: The War Years, are published.

 1940 – Sandburg wins the Pulitzer Prize for history for Abraham Lincoln: The War Years.
-He is elected to the American Academy of Arts and Letters and receives honorary degrees from Harvard, Yale, and, over the years, in many other colleges and universities.
+He is elected to the American Academy of Arts and Letters and receives honorary degrees from Harvard, Yale, and, over the years, many other colleges and universities.

-1942-1943 – He writes a syndicated weekly wartime news column and works on a government wartime film as well as foreign broadcasts for the Office of War Information.
+1942-1943 – He writes a syndicated weekly wartime news column and works on a government wartime film, as well as foreign broadcasts for the Office of War Information.
 He also writes the captions for Road to Victory, an exhibition Steichen mounts at the Museum of Modern Art in New York.
 Home Front Memo is published in 1943.

 1945 – The Sandburg family moves to Connemara Farm in Flat Rock, North Carolina.

-1946 – Sandburg’s birthplace in Galesburg, Illinois is dedicated as a memorial.
+1946 – Sandburg’s birthplace in Galesburg, Illinois, is dedicated as a memorial.

 1948 – Remembrance Rock, Sandburg’s only novel, is published.